OSUrobotics/valid_grasp_generator/README.md

 You have to run similar_grasp_generator.launch before running object_visualizer_driver.py as the similar_grasp_generator will save the transformation of the BarrettHand and object a folder.

+Roslaunch valid_grasp_generator generate_valid_grasp.launch
+1) This requires a folder names grasping_data on the Home location.
+This folder is backed up somewhere on the robot grasp folder.
+I can't remember exact location now.
+2) What it does?
+	It looks through all the grasps that we collected in summer 2014.
+It identifies the collision between the robot hand and the 3D objects we have.
+After detecting the collision, It moves the fingers and robot hand little bit backwards in order to avoid the collision in Openrave simulator.

+Rosrun valid_grasp_generator cluster_similar_grasp.py
+1) This program clusters the similar grasp together.

+Roslaunch valid_grasp_generator similar_grasp_image_generator.launch
+1) this program can be used to save the image generated from the similar grasp cluster